-Although the General Strike did not largely involve the Masonry industry, it did affect it in a big way.
-As Todd tells us that “During the general strike, the yards were virtually closed.”
+Although the General Strike did not largely involve the masonry industry, it did affect it in a big way.
+As Todd tells us, “During the general strike, the yards were virtually closed.”
 The absence of work during the strike forced Todd and other Masons to give up on work for the time being and head home.

 The travelling occurred via the odd train that Todd tells us no one knew the destination of.
-Bursting at the seems the train would set off and the men aboard just hoped it would be heading somewhere of use to them.
-For Todd, he landed a six mile walk away from home with the train stopping for the day at Guildford and was “content to take a holiday until the men went back to work.”
+Bursting at the seams, the train would set off and the men aboard just hoped it would be heading somewhere of use to them.
+Todd himself landed a six mile walk away from home with the train stopping for the day at Guildford and was “content to take a holiday until the men went back to work.”

 The general strike is as close to political discussion that Todd gets in his memoir, rarely breaking face of being a writer concerned wholly and only with his working exploits.
-This small tangent does however give us as readers some historical context surrounding a memoir that has left little in the way of context to frame it for readers to get to grips with.
-It represents one of the few times that Todd breaks away from discussion of actual work and in that sense, and with it coming at there or thereabouts the half way point of the narrative, it provides a break in the memoir.
+This small tangent does however give us some historical context surrounding a memoir that has left little in the way of context to frame it for readers.
+It represents one of the few times that Todd breaks away from discussion of actual work and, in that sense, and with it coming around the half way point of the narrative, it provides a break in the memoir.

 Todd’s relative silence concerning the political endeavors of the working class in their strike action might be somewhat telling of his own political position, or absence of it.
-Political identity doesn’t seem to of much importance to Todd in his writing.
-Whether that was the case for the man himself and he made a conscious decision to omit, we cannot know.
+Political identity doesn’t seem to be of much importance to Todd in his writing.
+Whether that was the case for the man himself and he made a conscious decision to omit these details, we cannot know.
 But by its omission we cannot assess any political motivation or identity surrounding Todd’s memoir.
-Comments on the inclusive and exclusive nature of politics are hard to make regarding Todd’s memoir, however, you can’t help but feel, at the risk of generalizing the public that the modern working class worker has slightly more to say regarding politics.
+Comments on the inclusive and exclusive nature of politics are hard to make regarding Todd’s memoir, however, you can’t help but feel, at the risk of generalizing, that the modern working-class worker usually had more to say regarding politics.

 ‘A.W.
 Todd’ in John Burnett, David Vincent and David Mayall (eds) The Autobiography of the Working Class: An Annotated, Critical Bibliography 1790-1945, 3 vols.
 (Brighton: Harvester, 1984, 1987, 1989): 2:1030